bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 Yes.

-Aaron: 00:19:45

-Okay.

 Sjors: 00:19:46

-So when you look at how a node is actually built, and you know, Bitcoin Core is built in one way, but maybe LitBitcoin is built in a very different way, there are certain pieces of information that are very easy to access and certain pieces of information that are a little bit more work to access, and that can really matter with a proposal like this.
+So when you look at how a node is actually built, and you know, Bitcoin Core is built in one way, but maybe Libbitcoin is built in a very different way, there are certain pieces of information that are very easy to access and certain pieces of information that are a little bit more work to access, and that can really matter with a proposal like this.
 Because if the information, for example, is sitting in your RAM memory, that's very quick to access.
 If on the other hand, you need to go on a disk, it's very slow to access.
 And you may have a pruned node, where a pruned node throws away all blocks so if you need any information that is in an old block then things get really really really slow because either you just can't get the information or you'd have to download the block again and then get it.
-So those details matter and one of the things that I think needs to be done, and you're working on it, or you're having other people work on it, or you're hoping other peoplework on it,
+So those details matter and one of the things that I think needs to be done, and you're working on it, or you're having other people work on it, or you're hoping other people work on it, is benchmarking.

-Ruben: 00:20:36

-There is a synonym-

-Sjors: 00:20:38

-is benchmarking.
 And this benchmarking basically could do things like, okay, we could change the proposal and do a little bit more signature verifications, or we could change the proposal in some other way, which means we need to do more disk reading.
 And now let's try on the Raspberry Pi with the real blockchain, what performs better, what performs worse, that sort of stuff.

+## Comparison with earlier proposals

 Aaron: 00:20:59